soyart/eth-data-crawler/README.md

 The image is also available on Docker Hub repository [`artnoi/eth-tx-crawler`](https://hub.docker.com/r/artnoi/eth-tx-crawler).

+## Scaling

 Horizontal scaling is possible by using multiple different instances eth-data-crawler to track different contracts.

+Because Ethereum addresses are cryptographically random, we can be confident that the distribution of the hex addresses are uniform, thus allowing us to separate each Redis databases to a range of contracts, separated by addresses alphabetically.

+By having different pools for each different contract ranges (i.e. host `redis1` for contracts `0x0-0x3`, `redis2` for `0x3-0x7`, `redis3` for `0x8-0x11`,
+`redis4` for `0x12-0x15`), we can scale this pattern horizontally.